 Many people who have never struggled with an addiction problem find it difficult to understand why people relapse.

-Meth relapse has been compared to the process of toppling a line of dominoes 6.
-When a recovering meth user first steps outside the protective environment of a drug rehab facility or addiction treatment center, they are forced to face the world and all its stressors on their own.
-The first problem that arises is like the first domino falling 6.
-They may be able to sustain their recovery for a while by themselves, but without the help of a relapse prevention program or support group, they will be forced to carry the weight of the problem on their own 6.
+Crystal meth relapse has been compared to the process of toppling a line of dominoes.6 When a recovering meth user first steps outside the protective environment of a drug rehab facility or addiction treatment center, they are forced to face the world and all its stressors on their own.
+The first problem that arises is like the first domino falling.6 They may be able to sustain their recovery for a while by themselves, but without the help of a relapse prevention program or support group, they will be forced to carry the weight of the problem on their own.6

 - Feeling overwhelmed with problems or stress.